 - Protective clothing

-- Wide brimmed hat
+- Wide-brimmed hat

 - Prefer shading for work

-- avoidance of the peak sun hours
+- Avoidance of peak sun hours